near/near-indexer-for-explorer/CONTRIBUTING.md

 Some of us use VIM with [rust.vim](https://github.com/rust-lang/rust.vim) and [rusty-tags](https://github.com/dan-t/rusty-tags).
 It has fewer features than CLion or VSCode, but overall provides a usable setting.

 Refer to [this document](https://docs.nearprotocol.com/docs/contribution/nearcore) for details on setting up your environment.

+# Release guide [internal]

+Steps to make a new shiny release:
+1. Do something great and merge it to master
+2. Read through all the commits after the last release
+3. Pick the new version, update [`CHANGELOG.md`](indexer/CHANGELOG.md) with all the noticeable changes
+4. Update the version in [`Cargo.toml`](indexer/Cargo.toml) and push the changes
+5. If the team approves your PR, go to [Releases](https://github.com/near/near-indexer-for-explorer/releases) tab and "Draft a new release".
+You need to create tag as well (available from UI)